malin-nilsson/Webshop/README.md

 # Webshop
-School project built with TypeScript.
+Group project in school, built with TypeScript and SASS.
 The website features basic functionality such as adding/removing items in the shopping cart.

 ## Screenshot